⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 21%

-Revenue from company-operated and licensed stores in markets outside North America, including China.
+Company-operated and licensed stores in markets outside North America, with a significant presence in China and Asia-Pacific.

 Channel Development